MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-checklist.md

 # Azure Purview readiness checklist for data management and analytics enterprise-scale scenario

-During your data governance journey with Azure Purview and enterprise-scale for analytics and AI, you'll find there are multiple stages in the adoption lifecycle.
+During your data governance journey with Azure Purview and enterprise-scale for analytics and AI, you'll find there are multiple stages in the adoption life cycle.
 A well-planned deployment of **Azure Purview** in the [data management landing zone](../architectures/data-management-landing-zone.md) can provide the following benefits:

 - Unified data discovery across the entire organization
 - Improved analytic collaboration